minvws/nl-kat-coordination/docs/source/developer_documentation/boefjes-runner.md

-# Design for new boefjes runner
+# Design considerations for new boefjes runner

 The new boefjes runner will run boefjes in a containerized environment.
 This ensures isolation of code and dependencies, and allows for easy distribution